The spinal cord — overview and related conditions

 - A ventral nerve root, controlling movement

-Nerve roots exit the spinal canal through a space in between vertebrae called the intervertebral foramina (also known as the neural foramina or foramen).
-These nerve roots lead to peripheral nerves, which branch out and carry signals to other parts of the body.
+Nerve roots exit the spinal canal through space between vertebrae called the intervertebral foramina, also known as the neural foramina or foramen.

-When any of the nerve roots or the spinal cord are compressed or pinched by a bulging disc, a herniated disc, bone spurs, spinal stenosis, or other conditions of the spine, then pain and other discomfort may result.
-Pain can be situated at the site of the pinched nerve, and it can radiate to other parts of the body, such as the shoulders, arms, buttocks, legs, or feet.
-Other common symptoms are numbness, tingling, weakness, and muscle cramps.
+When any of the nerve roots or the spinal cord are compressed or pinched by conditions like a bulging disc, herniated disc or bone spurs then pain and other symptoms may result.
+Pain can be experienced locally to the pinched nerve, and it can also radiate to other parts of the body, such as the shoulders, arms, buttocks, legs or feet.
+Other common symptoms are numbness, tingling, weakness and muscle cramps.

 Treatments to relieve pressure from a pinched nerve in the spinal column depend on the severity of the injury or damage.
 These treatments include: